lcnbr/PhysVault/Geodesics and the motion of a particle in a gravitational field.md

 with ![[principle of equivalence#^prorTimeGeneric]] and ![[affine connection#^affineconnectionFromMetric]]

 We will now show that the equations of motion describe a "geodesic" in spacetime.
-Namely, the trajectory minimizes the proper time interval for the transition among any two points.
+Namely, the trajectory minimizes the [[infinitesimal proper time interval in SR|proper time]] interval for the transition among any two points.
 $$
 \begin{aligned}
 \delta \int_{\tau_{A}}^{\tau_{B}} \dd{\tau}